 “Please pardon me for a few moments.
 Please sit.”
 He gestured.

-The room was a small version of language teacher “Mama” Wazir’s: carpeted (but covering a packed earth floor rather than wood), very low couch covered in red cloth, flat cushions for seats, several low tables, and walls hung with small tapestries.
+The room was a small version of language teacher “Mama” Wazir’s: carpeted (but covering a packed earth floor rather than wood), a very low couch covered in red cloth, flat cushions for seats, several low tables, and walls hung with small tapestries.

 Anna set her bucket just inside the doorway and walked to lower herself to a cushion near the couch.
 The man took the larger bucket from his children and they followed him to a high stool.
 He stepped up on it and emptied the bucket into a metal bin above the kitchen level.
 The children handed their smaller buckets up to him to add their contents.